nucypher/nucypher/docs/source/application_development/porter.rst

 +++++++
 The result of the re-encryption operations performed:

-    * ``retrieval_results`` - The list of retrieval results of the re-encryption operations containing capsules, and associated cfrags produced by different ursulas.
+    * ``retrieval_results`` - The list of retrieval results of the re-encryption operations containing cfrags produced by different ursulas.

 Example Request
 +++++++++++++++